CALLISTO: History

-Construction

 In September 2024, DLR has begun testing the qualification model of CALLISTO's fairing in Bremen.
 In March 2025, the Vehicle Equipment Bay (VEB) and fairing module were transported from Bremen and Stuttgart to Toulouse.
 After that, DLR and CNES have begun acoustic testing on VEB, which houses much of the demonstrator's electronics.
 In April 2025, DLR has completed the qualification campaign for the rocket's "Top Block" (VEB+fairing), including the vehicle's avionics, telemetry, communications, and flight control systems.
 In July 2025, DLR has completed the manufacturing of the first component of the reusable thermal protection system for the rocket's landing legs and in October 2025, the qualification model of CALLISTO's landing leg has been delivered to the DLR Institute of Space Systems in Bremen for testing.
+In December 2025, factory acceptance tests of the ground support robot for CALLISTO, developed by Technip Energies (T.EN), were underway at Le Castellet airport in France.
+In February 2026, DLR has completed vibration tests of CALLISTO's landing leg at the ATLAS EMS facilities in Bremen.

+In July 2026, JAXA performed the first low altitude test flight of the RV-X rocket, a pathfinder for CALLISTO, at the Noshiro Testing Center.
+During the flight, the vehicle reached an altitude of 11 metres, travelled 16 metres horizontally while maintaining an upright position and landed safely.
+JAXA planned for subsequent tests to reach an altitude of approximately 100 metres.

+On 21 August 2026, Nammo announced the delivery of its hydrogen peroxide propulsion system for the vehicle's reaction control system to CNES.
+On 11 September 2026, DLR completed final testing of the vehicle's nose cone before its transfer to France for final integration.